prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/styling.rst

 Like we do for web design, it is not a good habit to specify all styling inline.
 Instead, we can attach class names to UI controls and have a style sheet that refers to these class names.
-The :class:`~prompt_toolkit.style.Style` can be passed as an argument to the :class:`~prompt_toolkit.application.Application`.
+The :class:`~prompt_toolkit.styles.Style` can be passed as an argument to the :class:`~prompt_toolkit.application.Application`.

 .. code:: python

     from prompt_toolkit.layout import VSplit, Window
-    from prompt_toolkit.style import Style
+    from prompt_toolkit.styles import Style

     layout = VSplit([
         Window(BufferControl(...), style='class:left'),